orangejulius/blog/source/_posts/2015-01-21-coaching-beginner-software-developers.markdown

 ## Teach by Asking Lots of Questions, Carefully
-No less a teacher (and learner!) than Socrates ensured that asking questions will always be core to every teacher's tool belt, but there's some nuance here that is extremely important to remember to keep it from backfiring.
+No less a teacher (and learner!) than Socrates ensured that asking questions will always be core to every teacher's tool belt{% fn %}, but there's some nuance here that is extremely important to remember to keep it from backfiring.

 Remember that every student is almost completely convinced they aren't cut out